CS222-UIUC/team-41-project/README.md

 ### Week 1

-- Github repository set up, including directory structure and README.md
+- Github Repository Setup
+    - Add README.md - Done
+    - Establish Directory Structure with templated code for frontend and backend - In Progress
 - Basic exploration of UI library Three.js and building design components for frontend implementation
+    - In progress

 ---